TheMightyAmondee/CustomTokens/README.md

-Custom Tokens is a mod that provides some basic additional tokens for Content Patcher, extending what can be done
+Custom Tokens is a mod that provides some additional tokens for Content Patcher, extending what can be done

 ### Custom Tokens registers the following tokens:
+Basic Tokens:
 - MineLevel the player is currently on
 - VolcanoFloor the player is currently on
 - DeepestMineLevel, the deepest minelevel the player has reached